Why Study Modern and Classical Languages?

 The essence of a Christian liberal arts education is to interact with all of God’s world from a Christian perspective.
 Modern and Classical Language study equips students to do so especially well by challenging them to master a language, to ask significant questions and seek answers, to develop original ideas, and to become intellectually self-motivated, life-long learners and servants of Christ.
 Many Modern and Classical Language students at Wheaton are double majors, combining a language with majors such as archaeology, biblical and theological studies, business/economics, communication, psychology, philosophy, applied health science, education, or international relations.

 Language study in Wheaton’s programs are far more than only learning the grammar and verb conjugations, or even the histories and cultures of your chosen language—although it certainly includes all these things.
-Better, as you are mentored by our engaged and discerning faculty and nurtured by our close-knit student community, you’ll also explore challenging questions regarding the ways your identity as a Christian is shaped by culture.
+Better, as you are mentored by our faculty and nurtured by our close-knit student community, you will also explore challenging questions regarding the ways your identity as a Christian is shaped by culture.

 In today’s global context, knowing a second language and studying abroad are a plus to any employer.
-Through Wheaton’s liberal arts focus, you’ll become proficient in areas that will help you stand out from the crowd—including a nimble, thoughtful, global articulation of your faith.
+Through Wheaton’s Christian liberal arts focus, you’ll become proficient in areas that will help you stand out from the crowd—including a nimble, thoughtful, global articulation of your faith.

 Consult the course catalog for full listing of current courses available in this field.